 Quick Thrift Treasures post here.
 Earlier in the week I stopped at one of the thrift stores in the city where I work and they had a baggie of cards — about 100 — priced at $2.99.
 Itook a quick look and could see that there was a Jon Lester 2006 Upper Deck rookie card inside so i decided to take a shot.

 Well, as it turned out, Lester was the best card in the bag, but that’s not to say there wasn’t anything else that interested me.
 There were some rookie cards that I needed to go through to see if I own them yet.

 Not a huge win or anything, but they can’t all be full of bigtime steals.
 The big plus here is that I did not have the 2006 UD Lester rookie yet.

-Total cost of this treasure: $20.
+Total cost of these treasures: $2.99

 To see more Thrift Treasures posts, click HERE

 When it comes to collecting baseball cards there are just a few names that really strikes a cord with collecting Perhaps the biggest name is Mickey Mantle.
 Mantle may not have been the best player in the game, but he is probably the most popular among cardboard enthusiasts.
 When I was a kid I only dreamed of owning a single Mantle card.
 Any Mantle card.
 And when I was 16, Topps released the Mickey Mantle reprint series which turned the hobby on its ear.
 Yes, believe it or not, reprint cards were selling like hotcakes.
 If you were a collector back then you surely remember the hunt for Topps.